metabase/metabase/docs/administration-guide/03-metadata-editing.md

 ### What is metadata?

 Metadata is data about other data.
 It's information that tells you about the data found in your database.
-For example, we could label a **column** that looks like just a bunch of numbers with the label “latitude,” which would give that **column** additional meaning and context.
+For example, we could label a **column** that looks like just a bunch of numbers with the label "latitude", which would give that **column** additional meaning and context.

 Metabase allows you to annotate the data in your database.
 Annotations can give Metabase a better understanding of what the data actually means, which allows Metabase to make more intelligent decisions when processing and displaying that data.